holyjak/clj-tumblr-summarizer/README.md

 # clj-tumblr-summarizer

-A command-line tool / AWS Lambda for backing up posts from a Tumblr blog and creating monthly summaries of the published posts.
+A command-line tool / AWS Lambda for backing up posts from a Tumblr blog and creating monthly summaries of the published posts, to publish on a blog.

 Created to scratch my itch and to learn more about technilogies such as `core.async` and Datomic.